divyam10kumar/Data-Cleaning-Project/README.md

 The key steps carried out in this project include:

--- Remove Duplicates
+-- Remove Duplicates:
 Used ROW_NUMBER() with PARTITION BY to identify and delete duplicate records based on key columns like company, location, date, and layoff details.

---Standardize the Data
+--Standardize the Data:
 Applied TRIM(), pattern matching (LIKE), and date formatting functions (STR_TO_DATE) to correct inconsistencies in textual and date fields like company, industry, country, and date.

---Handle Null or Blank Values
+--Handle Null or Blank Values:
 Identified and treated missing entries in columns like industry, total_laid_off, and percentage_laid_off.
 Also used self-joins to fill missing values by referencing complete records of the same company.

---Remove Unnecessary Columns
+--Remove Unnecessary Columns:
 Dropped helper columns like row_num after their purpose (deduplication) was fulfilled to ensure a clean final dataset.

 🛠 Tools & Techniques Used